Yearbook surveys and polls are a great way to get a pulse on your school community for a specific year.

 Yearbook survey questions should be low-stakes and, more importantly, fun.
 They shouldn’t relate to anything that might spark controversy or offend anyone –politics, religion, etc.–

-Structurally, you want to create questions that pair obvious inquiry-based words (who, what, where, when, why, how, etc.) with a specific set of responses (more on that in a minute).
+Structurally, you want to create questions that pair obvious inquiry-based words (who, what, where, when, why, how, etc.) with a specific set of responses.

 Recycling the same questions every year isn’t necessarily a bad thing (provided the list you’ve created is full of excellent options).
-And of course, it goes without saying, you’ll have to change the answers listed to reflect the inevitable cultural changes.
+And of course, it goes without saying, you’ll have to change the answers listed to reflect the inevitable cultural changes (hello 20-21 school year changes).

 Source Multiple Choice Responses Like a Pro